theredlabscom/php-fpm/README.md

 # PHP Docker Container

-This is a docker image based on the official [PHP docker container](https://hub.docker.com/_/php/)
+This is a docker image based on the official [PHP docker container](https://hub.docker.com/_/php/) with additional modules enabled.

 ## Usage